Don’t work on your art school portfolio by yourself

 If you don’t know what to look for, our video critiques to get a sense of what a professional art critique is like.
 Sometimes if you can watch a critique in action that doesn’t involve your artwork, it’s a lot easier to get a sense of the overall process.

-Purchase a Portfolio Critique or Skype Call or Chat
+Purchase a Portfolio Critique or Artist Call/Chat

 Our staff artists have years of experience assisting art students preparing their portfolios for art school admission, and you can request a specific artist to review your portfolio.
 Although we each have our own areas of expertise, all of us share the same foundation of visual arts that is necessary to have knowledge of the art school admissions process.